jinjinjojo/quizfuze-main/README.md

 bun start
 ```

-Navigate to http://localhost:3000 and Quenti should be up and running!
+Navigate to http://localhost:3000 and it should be up and running!